-- a) Describe the training that your organization provides to: - i. individuals who assess qualifications
+a) Describe the training that your organization provides to:

+i. individuals who assess qualifications

-New members to the Registration Committee receive the Canadian Council of Professional Geoscientists Canadian Geoscience Standards Board Geoscience Knowledge and Experience Requirements document as adopted by the APGO Council.
+New members to the Registration Committee receive the Canadian Council of Professional Geoscientists Canadian Geoscience Standards Board Geoscience Knowledge and Experience Requirements document.
 Committee members also receive any registration policy information.
 New members of the Committee also receive a registration process and credential evaluation process document.